 ITA's 40th Anniversary

-Institute for Therapy Through the Arts is celebrating its 40th anniversary in 2015.
+Institute for Therapy Through the Arts celebrated its 40th anniversary in 2015.
 Hear from founding director Toddy Richman and current executive director, Jenni Rook.

 Operation Oak Tree

 Operation Oak Tree is ITA’s programming for military children and families throughout the cycle of deployment.